Phileosopher/ts-learning/1010-CySecSummary/notes.md

+NOTE: when making any purchase online, MAKE ABSOLUTELY SURE that you're seeing the "lock" symbol in the top left (must research what that actually means, I'm presuming a certified certificate)

 https://thebestvpn.com - consider all the VPNs available and a plan on how to do it A could cycle through all the free VPNs
   B could be using THE best